 In Arizona, drug possession is a serious crime.
 Read more about the legal consequences of marijuana possession in Arizona.

 While drug trafficking specifically refers to traveling across the border carrying an illegal substance with intent to distribute, you can be convicted with trafficking if you’re caught with the specified amounts of these drugs.
 This is true even if you did not manufacture, buy, sell, or transport the illicit substances.
-However, the prosecutor must prove that you knowingly have the drugs in your possession.

 What are the Penalties for Drug Trafficking?